 Claudia and I double-dated a few times, and also went to hear her boyfriend play lead guitar in his band - grand adventures.
 She worked at Hall’s in bed and bath for a while and drove a red soft top VW.

 Claudia was pretty, polite and deeply sensitive.
 Laughing together was joyful.
 Godspeed, o cousin mine, thank you for being an angel in my life.

 Claudia had a happy smile and was always so optimistic.
 She will be truly missed as a dear friend.

 Mirna E. Flores

 Ms. Claudia was a great person.
 I worked with her for almost 20 years cleaning her house, and she was a great person with me, very sweet and tender, and very lovable.
 I will miss her a lot, and she will always live in my heart.

 Claudia's Celebration of Life Service will be from 1-3:00pm Sunday January 26th at Unity Temple on the Plaza.

-To send flowers to Claudia's family, please visit our floral section.
+To send flowers to Claudia's family, please visit our floral store.